-Proposed Action: Approximately 1.2 miles of road would be closed in the OHV portion of the planning area.
+Proposed Action: Approximately 1.49 miles of road would be closed in the OHV portion of the planning area.
 See Table A-3, for Roads Proposed for Closure, OHV Area.

-The proposed action would close approximately 10 miles of road in the northern portion of Juncrock.
-See Table A-4, Roads Proposed for Closure, non-OHV Area, in the appendix.
+The proposed action would close approximately 8.71 miles of road in the northern portion of Juncrock.
+See Table A-4, Roads Proposed for Closure, non-OHV Area, in Appendix O.